awsdocs/amazon-sqs-developer-guide/doc_source/sqs-server-side-encryption.md

 You can also manage permissions for KMS keys using IAM policies\.
 For more information, see [Using IAM Policies with AWS KMS](http://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html)\.
 While you can configure global permissions to send to and receive from Amazon SQS, AWS KMS requires explicitly naming the full ARN of CMKs in specific regions in the `Resource` section of an IAM policy\.

 You must also ensure that the key policies of the customer master key \(CMK\) allow the necessary permissions\.
-To do this, name the principals which produce and consume encrypted messages in Amazon SQS as users in the CMK key policy\.
+To do this, name the principals that produce and consume encrypted messages in Amazon SQS as users in the CMK key policy\.

 Alternatively, you can specify the required AWS KMS actions and CMK ARN in an IAM policy assigned to the principals which produce and consume encrypted messages in Amazon SQS\.
-For more information, see [Managing Access to AWS KMS CMKs](http://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#managing-access) in the *AWS Key Management Service Developer Guide*
+For more information, see [Managing Access to AWS KMS CMKs](http://docs.aws.amazon.com/kms/latest/developerguide/control-access-overview.html#managing-access) in the *AWS Key Management Service Developer Guide*\.

 ### Example 1: Allow a User to Send Single or Batched Messages to a Queue with SSE<a name="send-to-encrypted-queue"></a>